Our Priorities for the Session

 - Family violence prevention

 For those who have advocated with us before, thank you for your continued support and engagement on these important issues.
-During this special session and throughout the year, it’s important that our lawmakers hear from you about public policies that have a direct impact on the lives of North Texans.
+During this special session and throughout the year, it’s important that our lawmakers hear from their constituents about legislation that has a direct impact on the North Texas community.

 Join Us in Advocating for Lasting Change